FoxinTale/Modpack-Installer/README.md

 - If it cannot find your default directories, it asks to be pointed to them.
 - Features a GUI slider that allows you to allocate your Memory to Minecraft, and set Java arguments to optimized ones for you.
 - A nifty little feature that checks if the modpack got corrupted during its download.
-- An option to ping the server itself upon completion to see if it is up.
+- An aesthetically pleasing user interface.
+- It also has the ability to download updates for the modpack too!

 ### Major Update!
 7-5-2019